Badge: In Front of a Sword in pale, the point downwards a scroll

 Conversion to Halifaxes (Merlin-powered A Vs) began at the end of September 1944 and supply drops to resistance forces resumed.

-No.296 Squadron re-equipped in Halifaxes A IIIs in February 1945 and flew in Operation ‘VARSITY’, the Crossing of the Rhine (and the greatest airborne Operation of all time).
+No.296 Squadron re-equipped in Halifaxes A IIIs in February 1945 and flew in Operation ‘VARSITY’, the Crossing of the Rhine (and the greatest airborne Operation of all times).
 30 Halifaxes of No.296 Squadron took part in the Rhine crossing on 24 March 1945.

 At the end of the war troops were flown to Denmark & Norway (Operations ‘SCHNAPPS’ and ‘DOOMSDAY’ respectively), followed by flights bringing released prisoners of war back to the UK.